-Studying at University is an amazing opportunity, but University is a big commitment and is not always the right path for everyone.
-We recommend that students spend some time thinking about whether University is right for them, perhaps imagine where they see themselves in five years’ time and also explore some of the other alternatives to University that are now available.
+Studying at University is an amazing opportunity, but university is a big commitment and not for everyone.
+We recommend that students spend some time thinking about whether University is right for them, perhaps imagine where they see themselves in five years’ time and also explore some of the other alternatives to university that are now available.

 Click here for a general guide to Higher Education qualifications and click here for alternatives to university in general.

-If a student decides that going to university is the right thing for them, there will be lots of support available at college to help with this.
-From choosing the right course to finding out what it’s actually like being at Uni, students are encouraged to pop into the Careers Common Room and speak to one of the Careers Team.
+If a student decides that going to university is the right thing for them, there will be lots of support available at college.
+From help choosing the right course to finding out what it’s actually like being at uni, students are encouraged to pop into the Careers Common Room and speak to one of the Careers Team.

-Once students begin the formal application process for university, our UCAS Advisor, based in the Learning Resources Centre, LRC, will be on hand to proof read personal statements and answer any questions (from both students and parent, guardians or carers!)
+Once students begin the formal application process for university, our UCAS Advisor, based in the LRC, will be on hand to proofread personal statements and answer any questions (from both students and parent-guardians or carers)

 Please click here to view our formalised UCAS Process

 Click here to see the Degree Level courses available here at the College.